-(a) (1) (i) offeror certifies, to the best of its knowledge and belief, that: the offeror and/or any of its principals: (A) propo sed for not presently debarred, suspended, r debarment, or declared ineligible for the award by any federal agency; (B) prece judgm a crim obtain contra statut of em destru ding the nent real real real real real real real real eve not, within the three-year period is offer, been convicted of or had a civil endered against them for: commission of fraud or fense in connection with obtaining, attempting to enforming a public (federal, state, or local) subcontract; violation of federal or state antitrust ting to the submission of offers; or commission ment, theft, forgery, bribery, falsification or of records, making false statements, tax evasion, eral criminal tax laws, or receiving stolen (C) crimir comm nally or nission not presently indicted for, or otherwise civilly charged by a governmental entity with, of any of the offenses enumerated in paragraph of this provision; (D) this o ffer, be eve not, within a three-year period preceding en notified of any delinquent federal taxes in an exceeds \$3,000 for which the liability remains (1) ral taxes are considered delinquent if both of the ring criteria apply: (i) The tax liability is finally determined.
+The offeror certifies, to the best of its knowledge and belief, that:

+(i) the offeror and/or any of its principals: (A) propo sed for not presently debarred, suspended, debarment, or declared ineligible for the award by any federal agency; (B) prece judgm a crim obtain contra statute of em destru ve not, within the three-year period is offer, been convicted of or had a civil indered against them for: commission of fraud or fense in connection with obtaining, attempting to rforming a public (federal, state, or local) ubcontract; violation of federal or state antitrust ting to the submission of offers; or commission ment, theft, forgery, bribery, falsification or of records, making false statements, tax evasion, eral criminal tax laws, or receiving stolen (C) crimin comm ally or nission not presently indicted for, or otherwise civilly charged by a governmental entity with, of any of the offenses enumerated in paragraph f this provision; (D) this of ffer, be nt that ave not, within a three-year period preceding en notified of any delinquent federal taxes in an exceeds \$3,000 for which the liability remains (1) ral taxes are considered delinquent if both of the ing criteria apply: (i) The tax liability is finally determined.
 The liability is finally determined if it has been assessed.
 A liability is not finally determined if there is a pending administrative or judicial challenge.
-In the case of a judicial challenge to exhausted.
+In the case of a judicial challenge to the liability, the liability is not finally determined until all judicial appeal rights have been exhausted.

 (ii) The taxpayer is delinquent in making payment.
-A taxpayer is delinquent if the taxpayer has until all judicial appeal rights have been the liability, the liability is not finally determined failed to pay the tax liability when full payment was due and required.
+A taxpayer is delinquent if the taxpayer has failed to pay the tax liability when full payment was due and required.
 A taxpayer is not delinquent in cases where enforced collection action is precluded.